MERCEDES/MCLAREN F1 -

 Over the course of the 2009 season, the system exhibited 100% reliability under race conditions and in race 10 in Hungary, achieved its first win.
 This followed with a second win in Singapore,

 This was the first KERS system to win a race, it was also the only one to win 2 races in 2009.

 2011 KERS Adopted By All Teams

-At the end of the season, KERS systems were banned for 2010 to encourage all teams to adopt the technology for the 2011 season.
+At the end of the season, KERS systems were excluded for 2010 to encourage all teams to adopt the technology for the 2011 season.
 With the F1 teams bringing this technology in-house, energy recovery systems have remained on Formula 1 cars ever since, playing their part in enhancing engine thermal efficiency to record levels.

 Working at such a high level in F1 has helped Zytek to become a world leader in motorsport development.